AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-start-date-intro.1.md

 ## What is the employee's anticipated start date?

-The anticipated start date of an employee has to be 12+ months from the date your business started trading.
+The anticipated start date of an employee should be 12+ months after your business started trading.